 I love Egypt, I love Egyptians, I’ve lived in Egypt and spend tons of time there.
 It’s a wonderful place, but for the pyramids you need to be prepared.

-If you’re going to visit the pyramids of Egypt at Giza, no matter who you are – a solo traveler, part of a tour group or a family – you can take what I learned to make your time at this wonder of the world as enjoyable as possible.
+If you’re going to visit the pyramids of Egypt at Giza, no matter who you are – a solo traveler, a digital nomad who works and travels the world, a part of a tour group or a family – you can take what I learned to make your time at this wonder of the world as enjoyable as possible.

 Here are 6 things you need to do to prepare for the Egypt pyramids at Giza.